-The following table contains certain information, as at May 17, 2019, in connection with the persons proposed for nomination as directors.
+The following table contains certain information, as of April 30, 2024, in connection with the persons proposed for nomination as directors.
 The principal occupation and Common Shares beneficially owned, or over which control or direction is exercised by the nominees, directly or indirectly, for election as directors is in each instance based upon information provided by the person to whom such information relates.